lihuihan/TIC3901/README.md

-commands to build and run project :
+Commands to build and run project

- 1. 'npm run build'
+In the main directory :

- 2, 'npm run start'
+'npm run build', 'npm run start'